 });

-To update a state value, use the update() method.
+To update the state, use the update() method.

 Using Input Components